Currently the Museum is not hosting interns for the upcoming semester. Please email firstname.lastname@example.org for any inquiries.

 *FACILITIES MANAGEMENT: The Facilities Management intern will work closely with the Asset Manager to learn the ins and outs of managing the GRPM’s main facility, the Van Andel Museum Center, located in downtown Grand Rapids, MI.
 This internship includes but is not limited to: daily operations of the facility, temperature/humidity control, emergency preparedness, security and more.

-*PLANETARIUM DIGITAL PRODUCTION: The Planetarium Digital Production intern will gain experience working with the GRPM’s planetarium staff to develop and program content for the GRPM’s Chaffee Planetarium.
-The Chaffee Planetarium is the largest fulldome planetarium in the region and offers educational and entertainment based programming daily.
+*PLANETARIUM: Planetarium Intern will gain experience working with GRPM’s planetarium staff to produce content for the planetarium and present planetarium content to a variety of audiences.
+The Chaffee Planetarium is the largest fulldome planetarium in the region and offers entertaining and educational content daily.